grassdog/klipbook/README.md

 ## Tested platforms

-Klipbook has been tested on Mac OSX Mavericks using MRI 2.0.0
+Klipbook has been tested on Mac OSX Mavericks using Ruby 2.1.2.

 ## Contributing to Klipbook